The sensation of a plane taking off is one of my favourite things in the world.

 Riding a Camel

-These creatures were imported to Australia in the 19th century, as they were ideally suited to heavy work and transport in the outback.
-However, when cars were invented and they were no longer necessary, they were released into the wild.
+These creatures were imported to Australia in the 19th century, as they were ideally suited to heavy work and transport in the Red Centre Australia However, when cars were invented and they were no longer necessary, they were released into the wild outback.

 They have no natural predators, so they have flourished in the vast wilderness.
 This has actually caused problems in the Australian ecosystem, as they drink large amounts of water at a time, draining waterholes that are used for farm stock or that belong to the Aborigines.
 They also break fences, pipes and tanks and destroy the habitat of native Australian species.
 This is a prime example of when introducing a non-native species to a new habitat is a short term solution with long lasting side effects.